 The quantity of waste generated, the type of waste, and how and where it is treated all cause environmental pressures, affecting where we live and work and our recreational spaces.
 Land, air and water quality and our health and wellbeing can be affected by poor waste management practices

 Ireland’s waste management practices, infrastructure and regulation have matured significantly over the last 20 years.
-This change has been driven by EU and national legislation, national policy and economic initiatives.
-Government policy (A Resource Opportunity, 2012) focusses on waste as a resource and the virtual elimination of landfilling.
+This change has been driven by EU legislation which in turn has shaped national policy and economic instruments.

 Litter and Fly-tipping